 While getting accurate hours in the field certainly helps the GC when it comes to payouts and estimates, it also helps the subcontractors keep tabs on their own crews and make better decisions.
 "Our biggest cost is labor," notes Bacon, "and Raken's labor tracking is the best thing out there.
 It's nice to have your time cards in the same place as the work logs so we can check those against when the trucks were turned off, we can compare it quickly and easily.
 You have the information that day, and it helps you keep tabs on overtime on a midweek basis," Bacon continues, "if I know some of these jobs are tight I can make that call on Wednesday."

 So what do subcontractors really think about construction management software?
-It all depends on how easy it is to use, whether they can use it to their advantage in a dispute and whether they can use it to keep track of their labor.
-If the tool can check off those three boxes, then odds are any subcontractor will be happy they added it to their tools.
+It all depends on how easy it is to use, whether they can use it to their advantage in a dispute, and whether they can easily use it to keep track of their labor.
+If the tool can check off those three boxes, then odds are any subcontractor will be happy they added it to their (digital) toolbelt.